iiab/iiab/.github/ISSUE_TEMPLATE.md

 ### Steps to reproduce the problem.

-### Specifications like the version of the IIAB, operating system version, or hardware details.
+### IIAB version, OS version, hardware details.

+### Please run the `iiab-diagnostics` command, to generate a URL summarizing your IIAB configuration, for volunteers seeking to help you.
+(Include that URL here, Thanks!)